-Important The Key ID field values must be unique across all JSON-token management instances, including child instances. - ave not yet created or imported your certificate into PingFederate, click Manage Signing Certificates and e the task. i Note To use an RSA-based algorithm for JSON Web Signature (JWS), the key size of the signing certificate must
+The Key ID field values must be unique across all JSON-token management instances, including child instances.

+2. If you have not yet created or imported your certificate into PingFederate, click Manage Signing Certificates and complete the task.

+To use an RSA-based algorithm for JSON Web Signature (JWS), the key size of the signing certificate must be at least 2,048 bits.
+For an EC-based JWS algorithm, the key size depends on the chosen algorithm.